JacobxChoi/LOLA-League-of-Legends-Chatbot/README.md

 ### How to run LoLa

 1. Clone the repo to your local machine
-2. fill resources/openai_api.txt with your OpenAI API key
+2. Fill resources/openai_api.txt with your OpenAI API key
-3. run convo.py
+3. Run convo.py